ahmetb/kubectl-aliases/README.md

 |           |           | `lo`gs -f        | `no`de           |                     |                  |
 |           |           | e`x`ec -i -t     |                  |                     |                  |

+N.B.: the kx shortcut only takes pod as argument. ksysx is not added, use kxn instead.
+Other combination makes no sense for kx.

 ### Running the script